Mehdialmoo/Chess_Pieces_Classification/README.md

 In the context of chess piece classification, a CNN can be used to process images of chess pieces and classify them into different categories, such as pawn, rook, knight, bishop, queen, and king.
 PyTorch Lightning can simplify the training process by automating tasks such as logging of training metrics, saving and loading checkpoints, and progress tracking.
 This enables you to focus on building the CNN model and improving its accuracy[(Falcon 2020)](#falcon-w-2020-from-pytorch-to-pytorch-lightning--a-gentle-introduction-online-medium-available-from-httpstowardsdatasciencecomfrom-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09).

-* multiple features: It offers lightweight featFirst, the code imports the WandbLogger class from the pytorch_lightning.loggers module and the wandb module itself.
+* multiple features: It offers lightweight featFirst, the code imports the WandbLogger class from the pytorch_lightning.loggers module and the wandb module itself. on a distributed system, using automatic mixed precision for better speed, and accuracy.[(Maurya et al. 2023)](#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024)

-The logger function starts by calling the wandb.login function with an empty string as its argument.
-This function is used to log in to a WandB account using an API key, which is inserted in place of the empty string.
-This allows the function to access the user's WandB account and use it for logging.

-Next, the function creates an instance of the WandbLogger class, passing in the argument log_model="all".
-This argument tells the logger to log the model architecture and weights, as well as any other information that is logged by default.

-Finally, the function returns the WandbLogger instance, which can be used to log information during training.ures such as the option to easily manage training, testing , loading previous checkpoints based on "latest train", "besd accuracy" and etc. on a distributed system, using automatic mixed precision for better speed, and accuracy.[(Maurya et al. 2023)](#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024)

 * Automatic Integration of Training Logging: PyTorch Lightning simplifies the training process by automating tasks such as logging of training metrics, saving and loading checkpoints, and progress tracking.
 This enables you to focus on building the deep learning model[(Maurya et al. 2023)](#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024).

 * advance Model logging loading: PyTorch Lightning offers an integrated trainer that allows you to easily save your models by weights and hyperparameters metrics this enalbles the user to load the model fully or only load the weights and continue with the training or testing. alsother are option to load the latest log or the best log from accuracy aspect.
 This simplifies the process of debugging your deep learning model[(Maurya et al. 2023)](#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024).

 * Seamless Extension of Models: PyTorch Lightning makes it easy to extend the capabilities of your model by offering pre-built models or easier  and components.
-This enables you to easily plug-and-play various model architectures, layers, and callbacks into your model[(Maurya et al. 2023)]First, the code imports the WandbLogger class from the pytorch_lightning.loggers module and the wandb module itself.
+This enables you to easily plug-and-play various model architectures, layers, and callbacks into your model[(Maurya et al. 2023)](#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024)

-The logger function starts by calling the wandb.login function with an empty string as its argument.
-This function is used to log in to a WandB account using an API key, which is inserted in place of the empty string.
-This allows the function to access the user's WandB account and use it for logging.

-Next, the function creates an instance of the WandbLogger class, passing in the argument log_model="all".
-This argument tells the logger to log the model architecture and weights, as well as any other information that is logged by default.

-Finally, the function returns the WandbLogger instance, which can be used to log information during training.(#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024)

 * Integration with Existing Code: PyTorch Lightning can be easily integrated with existing PyTorch code.
 This ensures that you can utilize the features and functionalities provided by PyTorch Lightning while still maintaining compatibility with your existing codebase[(Maurya et al. 2023)](#maurya-a-mocholí-c-pablo-j-lienen-m-and-shenoy-n-2023-pytorch-lightning-20-online-lightning-ai-available-from-httpslightningaireleases200-accessed-24-jan-2024)

 In conclusion, using PyTorch Lightning for chess piece classification provides several advantages such as easy integration witFirst, the code imports the WandbLogger class from the pytorch_lightning.loggers module and the wandb module itself.

-The logger function starts by calling the wandb.login function with an empty string as its argument.
-This function is used to log in to a WandB account using an API key, which is inserted in place of the empty string.
-This allows the function to access the user's WandB account and use it for logging.

-Next, the function creates an instance of the WandbLogger class, passing in the argument log_model="all".
-This argument tells the logger to log the model architecture and weights, as well as any other information that is logged by default.

-Finally, the function returns the WandbLogger instance, which can be used to log information during training.h existing PyTorch code, automatic training, validating, testing and evaluating, plus saving and loading logs, and simplified model debugging.
-This ultimately enables you to focus on building and improving your deep learning model without having to worry about the intricacies of the underlying framework.

 ### 1.3. [model_run](./vars/model_run.py) :